jasirck/Task-Manager-Technaureus-M-T-Backend/README.md

 ## Features

 - User registration and login
+- User-task association: Each user can access their own tasks.
-- Task creation, retrieval, updating, and deletion
+- Task management: Creation, retrieval, updating, and deletion of tasks.
-- Filter tasks by status and search by title
+- Task filtering and search: Filter tasks by status and search by title.
-- JWT authentication for secure access
+- JWT authentication: Secure access using JSON Web Tokens.

 ## Getting Started